AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 Some of them use SAK templates, some of them Decluttering templates, some both, and some none: they contain the full configuration in the view itself.

 !!!
-Info "All examples use the `NM - Gonsboro` theme.
-This one is included on Github."
+Info "All examples use their own theme defined in the view-sake*.yaml.
+Themes are included on Github."
-    Apart from the box-shadow for the cards, this theme also defines some color schemes used by the cards.
+    Apart from the box-shadow for the cards, themes also define some color schemes used by the cards.

     Other themes might show black colors where theme colors are used.